serhatbek/06-accordion/README.md

 ## Live

-You can check the project here. [▶ Responsive Sidebar](https://res-accordion.netlify.app).
+You can check the project here. [▶ Responsive Accordion Live](https://res-accordion.netlify.app).